Copy-to-clipboard in React with TypeScript

 Conclusion

 That’s it.
-In this blogpost I described how to implement a copy-to-clipboard functionality using React and TypeScript.
+In this blog post I described how to implement a copy-to-clipboard functionality using React and TypeScript.
 For this purpose I created a hook that is also capable of handling errors and resetting itself.